Feargus O'Connor: Physical Force vs. Moral Force

 From the beginning O'Connor was attacked by Lovett and other leaders of the London Working Men's Association.
 They did not like his assertive leadership or the confrontational style of politics he represented.
 O'Connor, who had seen at first hand the embittered relations between workers and capitalists in the north of England, did not like the strategy of reasonable argument advocated by men like Lovett.
 He considered the situation was too urgent for that.
 O'Connor was not an insurrectionist but, like O’Connell in Ireland, he was not adverse to intimidating the authorities by a show of numbers.
-This was his thinking behind the organisation the monster meetings and mass petitions.
+This was his thinking behind the organisation of monster meetings and mass petitions.
 On the question of moral force vs physical force, he chose his words carefully:

 I have always been a man of peace.
 I have always denounced the man who strove to tamper with an oppressed people by any appeal to physical force.
 I have always said that moral force was the degree of deliberation in each man's mind which told him when submission was a duty or resistance not a crime; and that a true application of moral force would effect every change, but in case it should fail, physical force would come to its aid like an electric shock — and no man could prevent it; but that he who advised or attempted to marshal it would be the first to desert it at the moment of danger.
 God forbid that I should wish to see my country plunged into horrors of physical revolution.
 I wish her to win her liberties by peaceful means.